Johnmundia/Project-1/README.md

 Key Features:

-Project Focus: The projects primarily revolve around creating and querying data, with an emphasis on practical applications.
+Focus: The projects primarily revolve around creating and querying databases, with an emphasis on practical applications.
 Skill Improvement: With each project, my goal is to enhance my understanding of SQL concepts and improve my ability to design efficient and effective databases and data reports.
 Learning in Progress: Consider this repository as a snapshot of my learning process.
 I'm open to feedback and suggestions as I evolve in my SQL journey.